-Odessa oak floor mounted 600 drawer unit & basin] Tidy away all those lotions & potions!
+Tidy away all those lotions & potions!

 If your storage is an absolute disgrace, find out how to organise your bathroom cabinet in 5 simple steps.

-2. Buy your ingredients
+2. Buy any additional ingredients

 As you will see below, there are many tried and tested traditional, natural additives that can be used in a detox bath to great effect.
-It may be best to cover all bases when it comes to which particular ailment you want to treat (sore head, aching limbs etc).
-So make sure you have your bath ingredients already stocked up.
+It may be best to cover all bases when it comes to which particular ailment you want to treat (sore head, aching limbs, etc).
+So, make sure you have your bath ingredients already stocked up.

 3. Warm your towels